 Chung Ling Soo was a stage character created by a Caucasian American man, William Ellsworth Robinson, who disguised himself as a Chinese man to cash in on audiences' enthusiasm for the exotic.
 Robinson lived as Chung, never breaking character while in public.
 He died in March 1918 when a bullet catch trick went wrong.
 "My God, I've been shot" were both his last words and the first English he had spoken on stage in nineteen years.

 Nikola Tesla was a world-renowned inventor, physicist, and engineer.
 For a while, he conducted electrical experiments at his lab in Colorado Springs, where he was also known for his eccentric behavior.

-When Tesla's machines are being exhibited in the Royal Albert Hall, a man in the audience protests that Tesla's electrical current is unstable.
-Later in the movie, the same man appears in Colorado Springs as one of Thomas Edison's henchmen--thus proving that magicians are not the only ones who hide within their rivals' audiences.
+When Nikola Tesla's machines are being exhibited in the Royal Albert Hall, a man in the audience protests that Tesla's electrical current is unstable.
+Later in the movie, the same man appears in Colorado Springs as one of Thomas A. Edison's henchmen, thus proving that magicians are not the only ones who hide within their rivals' audiences.

 Root, the on-stage double of Angier (Hugh Jackman), announces that he has played Faust and Caesar in the past.
 Both were famously portrayed on stage as men destroyed by their own ambition, as Angier eventually is.

 David Bowie initially declined the role of Nikola Tesla when it was offered to him.
 Christopher Nolan flew out to him personally to tell him that he was the only person he imagined for the role and that his larger than life persona would make the idea of Tesla building a teleportation device believable.
 Upon hearing this, David Bowie changed his mind and the took the role.

 The editing includes 146 time jump cuts, in which the next shot either flashes back or skips ahead to another time period of the storyline.
 This averages to almost one timeline jump per minute of film.